Content

 Folate deficiency can develop in people with alcohol use disorder (AUD) and those with health issues affecting nutrient absorption.

-The only natural sources of vitamin B12 are animal foods like meat and dairy, so deficiencies often occur in vegetarians and vegans.
+The only natural sources of vitamin B12 are animal foods like meat and dairy, so deficiencies occur more often in vegetarians and vegans.

 Older adults and folks with conditions like pernicious anemia (an autoimmune condition that prevents vitamin B12 absorption) or gastrointestinal disorders can also develop a deficiency.